julienpillis/Sand-Fountain-Hotel-Web/README.md

-# The Grand Hotels – AR Project
+# The Sand Fountain Hotel – AR Project

 This project is part of the **Extending Digital Narrative (XDN)** research group, led by **Scott Rettberg**, from the **Center Digital Narrative** (Bergen, Norway).

 **Grand Hotels** scenarios are written by **Roderick Coover**, **Caitlin Fisher**, and **Scott Rettberg**.
 It is inspired by Robert Coover’s book *The Grand Hotels (of Joseph Cornell)*, and explores how literature and art can be reimagined through immersive technologies.

+This is the repository for the Sand Fountain Hotel.

 ---